jjvanzon/Circular-Language-Spec/broader-view/semantic-modeling/extensive-classification-with-interfaces.md

 One of the ideas behind this is idea is that objects, that have the same command, because they are both parameters of the command, have a joint interface, to create a relation.
 But really, they already have a relation, just an indirect relation, which is also a relation.

 This idea just does not work.
 It only works if you assume that a command definition is unchangeable and that class references to the same command actually have to be the same procedure, but it hasn’t.
 You can have a command referenced twice that has elements to it that can still be redefined.
-When this would not be the case then yes an idea like objects with the same command have a mutual interface could work, but in dynamic circumstances that are possible in Encircle I just want to forget about it.
+When this might not be the case then yes an idea like objects with the same command have a mutual interface could work, but in dynamic circumstances that are possible in Encircle I just want to forget about it.

 #### A command is an interface